Brentwood railway station: Eastern Counties Railways (1840–1862)

-Initially provided with temporary wooden buildings, substantial brick buildings were provided on the London side in 1842.
-These included a tower and a bell sounded when trains departed.
+Initially provided with temporary wooden buildings, substantial brick buildings were provided on the London side in 1842; these included a tower and a bell sounded when trains departed.

 A north-facing siding behind the London-bound platform was provided for traffic to the nearby Warley Barracks.

-By the 1860s the railways in East Anglia were in financial trouble, and most were leased to the ECR; they wished to amalgamate formally, but could not obtain government agreement for this until 1862, when the Great Eastern Railway was formed by amalgamation.
+By the 1860s, the railways in East Anglia were in financial trouble and most were leased to the ECR; they wished to amalgamate formally, but could not obtain government agreement for this until 1862, when the Great Eastern Railway was formed by amalgamation.

 Great Eastern Railway (1862–1922)

-The Great Eastern Railway (GER) took over operation in 1862 and renamed the station "Brentwood & Warley for Billericay" in 1882, shortened to "Brentwood & Warley" in 1889.
+The Great Eastern Railway (GER) took over operation in 1862 and renamed the station Brentwood & Warley for Billericay in 1882; it was shortened to Brentwood & Warley in 1889.

-By the 1870s the goods yard which was located on the country side of the line south of the station contained a number of loops and sidings.
+By the 1870s, the goods yard which was located on the country side of the line south of the station contained a number of loops and sidings.
 As well as serving a goods shed, spurs served a local gas works and Robsons Maltings.
-By the 1890s a coal siding operated by East Anglian coal merchant Thomas Moy was in operation.
+By the 1890s, a coal siding operated by East Anglian coal merchant Thomas Moy was in operation.

 The engine shed was rebuilt in 1893.

 London & North Eastern Railway (1923–1947)

-After the grouping of 1923 operation of the station passed to the London and North Eastern Railway (LNER).
-The LNER doubled the number of tracks passing through to four, from 1934.
+After the grouping of 1923, operation of the station passed to the London and North Eastern Railway (LNER).
+The LNER doubled the number of tracks passing through to four from 1934.
 Two new platforms were opened on the south side of the station, with a new booking office.

 The bell tower was demolished during the 1920s.

-Plans to electrify the line through Brentwood to Shenfield were announced during the 1930s but put on hold after World War II broke out.
-The station was bombed during World War II and the new booking office was damaged.
+Plans to electrify the line through Brentwood to Shenfield were announced during the 1930s, but put on hold after World War II broke out.
+The station was bombed and the new booking office was damaged.

-World War II saw an increase of engines allocated to Brentwood engine shed, possibly re-sited away from the larger and more obvious target at Stratford.
+World War II saw an increase of engines allocated to Brentwood engine shed, possibly resited away from the larger and more obvious target at Stratford.

 British Railways (1948–1996)

-After nationalisation on 1 January 1948 Brentwood became part of the Eastern Region of British Railways.
+After nationalisation on 1 January 1948, Brentwood became part of the Eastern Region of British Railways.

-The engine shed was closed in 1949 although the goods yard had a small petrol shunter that was maintained locally, being withdrawn in September 1956.
+The engine shed was closed in 1949, although the goods yard had a small petrol shunter that was maintained locally, which was withdrawn in September 1956.

-The electric service to Shenfield was inaugurated on 26 September 1949 but services were run to steam timings with a number of steam trains still operating.
-The full electric service officially commenced on 7 November 1949 (although a full dummy run had taken place the previous day).
+The electric service to Shenfield was inaugurated on 26 September 1949, but services were run to steam timings with a number of steam trains still operating.
+The full electric service commenced officially on 7 November 1949 (although a full dummy run had taken place the previous day).